Benczusch/Cell-cycle-documentation/factSheet.md

 - inhibits DNA synthesis by binding to PCNA (Proliferating cell nuclear agent)
 - Under transcriptional control by p53
 - Induction of ~ results in CDK inhibition and cell cycle arrest, preventing replication of damaged DNA
+- Rhytmic expression, downregulated by ROR and Rev-erb (abolished in Bmal1-deficient mice)

 ## p27
 ### aka Cip2